 Is it Dangerous?

 Just like everything else in life, you need to use your common sense.
 I personally wouldn’t stay alone with a male I’ve never met, unless they had exceptional references from other solo females.
 The website provides a background check for a small cost if you are hesitant.
-Make sure you chose a profile with good references, clear photos and ask for a phone number or a Facebook page you can check out (or creep them) beforehand so you can be certain they are who they say.
+Make sure you chose a profile with good references, clear photos and ask for a phone number or a Facebook page you can check out (or creep) beforehand so you can be certain they are who they say.
 These days technology makes it quite easy to see what is real and fake.
 Also let a friend or family member know the address you are staying at.

 Some people are skeptical about Couchsurfing because it is such a strange concept, but as long as you use your common sense, it really is such an awesome website to connect likeminded travellers.
 Be specific with what you expect as a host or surfer and most of all smile and enjoy making international friends.